mkopischkie/mkopischkie.github.io/_pages/cleaning.md

 ![Seventh](/assets/images/seventhcode.jpg)

-I merge the two rows together based on matching Run ID columns, then concatenate so that each row has a unique Run ID and I'm left with a data frame of all the Run IDs and corresponding information for males with schizophrenia.
+I merge the health and genus data frames together based on matching unique Run IDs from the Run ID column.
+Then I concatenate so that each row has a unique Run ID and I'm left with a data frame of all the Run IDs and corresponding information for males with schizophrenia.

 ![Eighth](/assets/images/eighthcode.jpg)